 Please hand in your ballots as quickly as you can after the round; holding onto the ballots delays the tournament.
 If you need more time to write comments, check in at the ballot table first.

-These events require the use of a manuscript.
+READING INTERPRETATION EVENTS: These events require the use of a manuscript.
 The author’s words as published in the literature may not be altered for this presentation with the exception that cutting is permitted.
 The student may use vocal skills, facial expressions, and/or hand gestures to develop a narrator and character/s.
 Speakers may not take lines belonging to one character and apply them to a different character in the performance.
 The presentation should include an introduction that cites the name of the piece and the author.
 No costumes or props may be used in the presentation.
+All binder events have a 10 minute time limit, including introduction.
+There is a 30 second grace period beyond the 10 minute limit.
+There is no minimum time.

-Poetry Reading: The student will present material chosen from published poetry.
-Students may present either a single long poem or several shorter poems connected either by theme or by author.
+Poetry Reading.
+The student will present material chosen from published poetry.
+Students may present either a single, long poem or a program of several shorter poems connected either by theme or by author.
 The poetry need not have a rhyming pattern.
 Free verse poetry is acceptable in this event.
-Verse dramas, including the plays of William Shakespeare, are not classified as poetry.
-Time: 10 minute maximum, including introduction (30 second grace); no minimum
+Verse dramas such as For Colored Girls . . ., including the plays of Shakespeare, are not classified as poetry.

-Declamation: The student delivers a speech written by some other person.
-The speech must have been presented as a public address and found in print, on video, DVD or on an audio recording.
+Declamation.
+The student delivers a speech written by some other person and presented as a public address and found in print, on video, DVD or on an audio recording.
 Speeches that have been used only for forensic competition are not acceptable, even if they can be found in print.
 The presentation should include an introduction that provides the title of the speech and the author, and should include relevant information about the theme and date of the oration or its historical significance.
 Dialects of the original speaker need not be mimicked.
-Time: 10 minute maximum, including introduction (30 second grace); no minimum

-Original Oratory: The student presents original thought and commentary on a topic of his/her choice.
+Original Oratory.
+The student presents original thought and commentary on a topic of his/her choice.
 Generally, but not always, the speech is of a persuasive nature.
 A maximum of 150 directly quoted words is allowed in the oration.
-Students will be judged on their delivery skills and ability to discuss the topic effectively and intelligently.
-Students must use their own work.
+Students must use their own work, and may not copy the same speech or substantial sections of the same speech as another contestant.
 Students in Original Oratory are responsible for the accuracy of citations of evidence.
 Students must cite facts and analysis from source material accurately and in keeping with the author’s intent.
-Judges may request to see original copies of sources cited, and bring discrepancies to the attention of the tournament director.
-Time: 10 minute maximum, including introduction (30 second grace); no minimum
+Judges may request to see original copies of the sources cited, and bring discrepancies to the attention of the tournament director

 LIMITED PREPARATION EVENTS

-Extemporaneous Speaking: The students will draw three topics of current interest from the material prepared by the tournament director.
-Usually topics are based on articles taken from recent issues of publications from major media outlets.
-The student must pick one of the three topics to prepare for a presentation.
-The students will have a 30-minute preparation period during which personal information files of books, magazines, and/or newspapers may be used to put together the presentation.
-This preparation period is the responsibility of the prep room, not the judge.
-After the presentation period, the student should deliver a speech to be evaluated for content and delivery.
+Extemporaneous Speaking.
+In a prep room, the students will draw three topics of current interest; the student must pick one to prepare for a presentation.
+In the prep room, the students will have a 30-minute preparation period during which evidence may be used to put together the presentation.
+After the preparation period, the student should deliver a speech to be evaluated for content and delivery.
 A single note-card with no more than 50 written words is permitted.
 If a note-card is to be used, the judge must review it prior to the presentation.
 Any note-card violation should be brought to the attention of the prep room coordinator prior to the speech; or, the student may choose to proceed without the use of the note-card.
 The topic slip must be presented to the judge in the round.
 No visual aids are allowed.
-Time: 7 minute maximum (30 second grace); no minimum
+Students must cite facts and analysis from source material accurately and in keeping with the author’s intent.
+There is a time limit of 7 minutes maximum with a 30 second grace period beyond the 7 minute limit.
+There is no minimum time.

-Novice Extemporaneous Speaking: The rules for this event are the same as those for Extemporaneous Speaking except that this event is limited to first-year extemporaneous speaking competitors ONLY.
+Novice Extemporaneous Speaking.
+The rules for this event are the same as those for Extemporaneous Speaking except that this event is limited to first-year extemporaneous speaking competitors ONLY.
 This event does not have a cross-examination period in the final round.
-Time: 7 minute maximum (30 second grace); no minimum
+There is a time limit of 7 minutes maximum with a 30 second grace period beyond the 7 minute limit.
+There is no minimum time.

-Impromptu Speaking: On the speaker’s turn, he/she will select three topics from an envelope (or other such container), choosing one of them to perform.
+Impromptu Speaking.
+On the speaker’s turn, he/she will select three topics from an envelope (or other such container), choosing one of them to perform.
 After the choice is made, the judge begins to time the event.
 The contestant has a total of 6 minutes to prepare and deliver his/her presentation.
 The time may be divided up as the contestant chooses.
 (Ex: 2 minutes prep, 4 minutes speaking).
 No outside materials, notes, props or costumes shall be used during presentation.
 A student has the option of using up to one 3”x5” index card of notes created during the preparation period.
-Students may use one blank 3”x5” card during each round.
 Impromptu topics may include proverbs, words, events, quotations or famous people.
-Time: No minimum time, but the contestant must cover the subject adequately, 6 minute maximum (30 second grace)
+There is a time limit of 6 minutes maximum with a 30 second grace period beyond the 6 minute limit.
+There is no minimum time.